intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 When monitoring is enabled all MON groups will also contain:

 "mon_data":
-	This contains a set of files organized by L3 domain and by RDT event.
-E.g. on a system with two L3 domains there will be subdirectories "mon_L3_00" and "mon_L3_01".
-Each of these directories have one file per event (e.g. "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes").
+	This contains a set of directories, one for each instance of an L3 cache, or of a processor package.
+The L3 cache directories are named "mon_L3_00", "mon_L3_01" etc. The package directories "mon_PERF_PKG_00", "mon_PERF_PKG_01" etc.

+	Within each directory there is one file per event.
+In the L3 directories: "llc_occupancy", "mbm_total_bytes",
+	and "mbm_local_bytes".
+In the PERF_PKG directories: "core_energy",
+	"activity", etc.

 	In a MON group these files provide a read out of the current value of the event for all tasks in the group.
 In CTRL_MON groups these files provide the sum for all tasks in the CTRL_MON group and all tasks in MON groups.
 Please see example section for more details on usage.

 	On systems with Sub-NUMA Cluster (SNC) enabled there are extra directories for each node (located within the "mon_L3_XX" directory for the L3 cache they occupy).
 These are named "mon_sub_L3_YY"